ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab03.md

 This assignment is due on Friday, October 14th at 12:00 pm.

 <h2>Step 1: Getting Ready</h2>
-I hope I can safelt assume that you have all gotten a CoE account yet...
+I hope I can safely assume that you have all gotten a CoE account yet...
 Open a terminal window and log into the correct machine - refer to the instructions in Lab #1, if you forgot how to do that.

 Start by changing into your CS 16 directory: